 How to apply:

-There is one closing date of 31st March each year.
+There is one closing date of 5pm on 31st March each year.

 "Mixing with other young budding scientists and having to explain your work and think about other people’s was a great experience.
 It reinvigorated my enthusiasm for my own project and science in general.
 It was also good fun and the group activities worked well.
 Being thrown into a social context with so many new people to meet after many lonely weeks in the lab was a welcome change.
 It was also a great opportunity for talking to experienced scientists in a casual setting which was valuable and interesting".